Evidence Level

 Intra-Articular Hyaluronic Acid for OA — Real-World Review

-Review of real-world setting trials and surveys examining intra-articular hyaluronic acid (IA-HA) injections for osteoarthritis.
-(Bannuru et al. 2015 — or 2016 OARSI guideline-related reviews)
+Review of real-world setting trials and surveys examining intra-articular hyaluronic acid (IA-HA) injections for osteoarthritis. (— or 2016 OARSI guideline-related reviews)

 Pooled across observational and trial data.

-IA-HA produces modest pain reduction in real-world OA management; effect sizes typically smaller than published RCTs suggest.
+IA-HA produces modest pain reduction in real-world OA management; effect sizes typically smaller than published clinical trials suggest.
 Evidence quality varied.
-Note: IA-HA injections (Synvisc®, Orthovisc®, Euflexxa®) are MEDICAL DEVICES administered by clinicians — fundamentally different from oral HA supplements.
+Note: IA-HA injections (Synvisc®, Orthovisc®, Euflexxa®) are medical devices administered by clinicians — fundamentally different from oral HA supplements.
 Insurance coverage varies by jurisdiction; US Medicare coverage rules have tightened.
 Modern OARSI guidelines have downgraded IA-HA recommendations.

 2